dannycoulombe/fungalfury/README.md

 make build
 ```

-Then open the `./dist/game.nes` in your favourite emulator!
+Then open `./dist/game.nes` in your favourite emulator!

 Enjoy!